BlackMoon/AdvancedFeatureFilter/README.md

 - `Rules` - a set of generic templates that can accept from 1 to 4 different filter types;
 - `IStorage` - an interface for storing rules.
 There are several implementation of IStorage: MemStorage, CacheStorage, SqlStorage.
 - `EngineStrategy` - an array of classes for processing rules.
 Provides LoadRules & FindRule methods.
 Can handle various types of filters.
 - Various helper static classes (`DataReader`, `Generator`, `Replacer`, etc)

-#### Registration
+#### Registration & usage

 Register strategy with predefine types of filter values.
 The maximum supported number of types is 4.